melurke/Wordle/README.md

 bot.py -> Bot for the game Wordle that can guess the answer (best version)

+bot_automated.py -> Bot from bot.py automated to press the buttons to play the game

 starting_word.py -> Program that calculates the best starting word for bot.py (the top 3 words are trace, salet and crate)

 random_bot.py -> Bot for the game Wordle that guesses a random possible word